-Ryan Sawyer, enters his eighth season as an assistant in Eastern Washington’s program, all along the defensive line.
-In 2015, he will serve as defensive front coordinator. the 2015 season will also be his sixth season as recruiting coordinator for the 2010 NCAA Division I champions.
+Ryan Sawyer enters his eighth season as an assistant in Eastern Washington’s program, having worked with defensive linemen all previous seven seasons.
+However, this season he will add the role of defensive front coordinator, with Brian Strandley also coaching along the defensive line.
+This is also the sixth season Sawyer has served as recruiting coordinator for the 2010 NCAA Division I champions.

-With a deep and talented group of defensive linemen, his players have earned nine All-Big Sky Conference honors the past two seasons while leading EWU to a collective record of 24-5 and the league title each season.
-Both years, Eastern advanced to the semifinals of the NCAA Football Championship Subdivision Playoffs.
+With a deep and talented group of defensive linemen, his players have earned 13 All-Big Sky Conference honors the past three seasons while leading EWU to a collective record of 34-9 and the league title each season.
+All three years, Eastern has advanced to the NCAA Football Championship Subdivision Playoffs with two semifinal appearances.

 In 2010, an experienced defensive line helped Eastern lead the NCAA Football Championship Subdivision in turnovers gained (47) and finished with 33 sacks in 15 games.
 The Eagles were also sixth nationally in red zone defense, as they allowed just 38 scores in 58 opponent trips inside the EWU 20-yard line.
 Eight of those scores were field goals, including two in the first half of the national championship game.
 Williams earned first team All-Big Sky Conference honors, and senior tackle Tyler Jolley received honorable mention.

 Sawyer’s defensive line had three new starters in the lineup in 2009, but Williams – the lone returning starter – earned first team All-Big Sky Conference honors after finishing the season with 9 1/2 sacks.
-Senior Jacob Kragt earned honorable mention from the league as the Eagles finished with 29 total sacks and ranked sixth in the FCS in turnover margin (plus 1.25 per game).
+Senior Jacob Kragt earned honorable mention from the league and was a first team Academic All-American as the Eagles finished with 29 total sacks and ranked sixth in the FCS in turnover margin (plus 1.25 per game).

 In Sawyer’s first season on the staff in 2008, senior Greg Peach won the Buck Buchanan Award, which is given to the top defensive player in the NCAA Football Championship Subdivision.
 Peach was honored on five different All-America teams and was the Big Sky Conference Defensive MVP after finishing with a school-record 18 sacks as a senior.
 Sawyer also coached second team All-Big Sky selections Lance Witherspoon and Jason Belford – also seniors.
 Eastern’s defense overcame a rocky start to hold five-straight opponents from Oct.
 11 to Nov.
 15 to 19 points or fewer.